The Best Alexa Uses & Alexa Skills Right Now

 Set-up (easy and a must-do): See 5 Alexa Settings You Should Update Now for how to listen to music from your preferred music service (Spotify, Apple Music, Pandora, etc.).

-Pro Tip #1: A lot of people have trouble playing their Spotify playlists with Alexa.
+Pro Tip #1: A lot of people have trouble playing a Spotify playlist on Alexa or a Pandora station on Alexa (or playlists from Amazon Music, Apple Music, etc.) with Alexa voice commands.
 A good workaround is to create an Alexa routine where the trigger is “Alexa, play [insert playlist name]” and the action is to play the playlist.
-You can easily set this up in your Alexa app by tapping the hamburger (3 horizontal lines) icon on the upper left corner > Routines > + in the upper right corner to set up a new routine.
+You can easily set this up in your Alexa app by tapping More on the bottom navigation bar > Routines > + in the upper right corner to set up a new routine.
 Go to When this happens > Voice > and type “play [insert playlist name]” and tap the Save button.
 This will bring you back to the New Routine tab where you will now go to Add action > Music > enter name of playlist (e.g., Summer Music 2013) and select Spotify as the provider.
 And you’re done!
 This workaround works best with playlists that have more specific names (like “Summer Music 2013”) but is temperamental for playlists with more generic names (still can’t get it to play my “Latest” playlist so I’ll probably change the name!).

 Pro Tip #2: Connect your Echo to external bluetooth speakers (such as Sonos) if you have them because the sound quality will be better.
 The Echo Show sound is pretty good while the Echo Dot sound is mediocre (can’t expect too much from a dot-sized speaker) and Echo is somewhere in the middle.